 Clasp

-A clasp is a device that holds a removable partial denture prosthesis to the teeth.
+A clasp is a device that attaches a removable partial denture to the adjacent teeth to hold it in place.

 Denture Base